Frequently Asked Questions

 I’m interested in translating a deprescribing algorithm, patient pamphlet or infographic, where do I start?

-Email the Bruyère Deprescribing Guidelines Research Team at [email protected] to let us know the language to which you’d like to translate our materials.
+First, please refer to our translation policy.
+Email the deprescribing.org team at deprescribing@deprescribing.org to let us know the language to which you’d like to translate our materials.
 We can let you know if someone has done similar work and help you get in contact with the creator.

 What other organizations are involved in deprescribing?

-Choosing Wisely Canada has incorporated the Bruyère deprescribing algorithms into their toolkits along with other useful information to help with deprescribing.
+Consider reaching out to our colleagues at the Canadian Medication Appropriateness and Deprescribing Network for community engagement opportunities focusing on polypharmacy.
+Choosing Wisely Canada has incorporated the deprescribing.org algorithms into their toolkits along with other useful information to help with deprescribing.
 You can find these toolkits here and here.
+Links to more resources and organizations involved in the deprescribing movement are available in the helpful links section of our website.

 I’ve published a resource on deprescribing, can it be added to the “helpful links” section?

-• For websites, please send your company or website name, mission statement, and a brief description of ongoing activities to [email protected].
+• For websites, please send your company or website name, mission statement, and a brief description of ongoing activities to deprescribing@deprescribing.org.